Creating Resource Record Sets by Using the Amazon Route 53 Console

 The following procedure explains how to create resource record sets using the Amazon Route 53 console.
 For information about how to create resource record sets using the Amazon Route 53 API, see POST ChangeResourceRecordSets in the Amazon Route 53 API Reference.

-To create resource record sets using the Amazon Route 53 console
+To create a resource record set using the Amazon Route 53 console

 If you're not creating an alias resource record set, go to step 2.

-If you're creating alias resource record sets that route traffic to ELB load balancers, and if you created your Amazon Route 53 hosted zone and your load balancer using different accounts, perform the procedure Getting the DNS Name for an ELB Load Balancer to get the DNS name for the load balancer.
+If you're creating an alias resource record set that routes traffic to an Elastic Load Balancing load balancer, and if you created your Amazon Route 53 hosted zone and your load balancer using different accounts, perform the procedure Getting the DNS Name for an ELB Load Balancer to get the DNS name for the load balancer.

 Sign in to the AWS Management Console and open the Amazon Route 53 console at https://console.aws.amazon.com/route53/.